-A rate lock is a lender's commitment to hold a specific interest rate for a borrower for a period of time (commonly 30 days) while their loan is being processed.
-It protects borrowers & banks alike from rate increases during the loan approval process, ensuring they receive the agreed-upon rate at closing regardless of market fluctuations.
+A rate lock is a lender's commitment to hold a specific interest rate for a borrower, usually for 30 days, while their loan is being processed.
+It protects borrowers and banks alike from rate increases or decreases during the approval process, ensuring they receive the agreed-upon rate at closing regardless of market fluctuations.
 The opposite of being locked is called “floating”.

 Mortgage rates are based on particular bond markets, and changes in those bond prices can cause banks to change their rates 2-3 times a day.
 The problem is you're applying for a mortgage using today's rates, even though the actual closing date is a few weeks out: